kwk/llvm-ci/README.md

 # :thought_balloon: The Vision

+For general CI in most modern projects that have a dedicated target platform, architecture and operating system you have to answer just one question:

+* Wouldn't it be nice if we can test every commit before it goes in the codebase?

+In such a project you spin up a fast machine somewhere that matches the requirements and you're good to test on it.
+Then just test every commit before it hits the main branch.

+For LLVM this is a bit trickier and things cannot be fully automated.

 * As a reviewer or change author, wouldn't it be nice if you can **request to build a pull request (PR) using a certain buildbot builder** or using specific flags?
 * Wouldn't it be nice if you can **utilize the existing buildbot infrastructure** with its workers and builders if the owners opt-in?
 * Wouldn't it be nice if we can **educate LLVM contributors** by having a semi-automated **conversation** inside of PRs?
 For example we could greet contributors once they open a PR and tell them how to test it.